 So become the professional that your commercial clients expect you to be, and pick up the pricing and bidding software.

-You can also get feedback on your pricing from established industry pros in the Pricing, Fees, Revenue & Money forum in our Community.
+You can also get feedback on your pricing from established industry pros in our Facebook group.

 4) Design and print a portfolio and make a separate website for your commercial work